-Confidentiality in a complaint filed with the Title IX Coordinator cannot be guaranteed, however the information in a report will only be disclosed on a need-toknow basis.
-Complainants may request to seek Supportive Measures from the Title IX Coordinator without their name or information being disclosed to Respondent.
-Where Supportive Measures require coordination with other campus offices, limited information will be provided and the details of the alleged conduct will not be disclosed.
+Confidentiality in a complaint filed with the Title IX coordinator cannot be guaranteed, however the information in a report will only be disclosed on a need-to-know basis.
+Complainants may request to seek Supportive Measures from the Title IX coordinator without their name or information being disclosed to Respondent.
+Where Supportive Measures require coordination with other campus offices, limited information will be provided by the Title IX Coordinator and the details of the alleged conduct will not be disclosed.